 Gold is a very reliable material for inlays and onlays.
 It is preferable because of its durability and is the most efficient in high-pressure tooth restorations.

 Considering the functionality that both dental inlays and onlays tend to produce, dental onlays must be considered more effective.
 While inlays are pre-molded filling that fits into the grooves of your tooth, onlays cover a wider area, including the cusp of your tooth.
 With onlays, it acts as a tooth replacement and addresses serious dental issues.
 Apart from this, dental inlays are very durable and last for over 10-15 years.

 Are Porcelain Inlays And Onlays Worth It?

 The simple answer is yes.
 If you are looking for an aesthetic look on your facial appearance, then porcelain inlays and onlays are worth it.
 They are considered to be great alternatives to composite fillings.
 The durability and robust nature of these dental procedures are considered excellent.
 Responsible for teeth restoration, inlays, and onlays cover a portion of your tooth, helping you with your deteriorated oral health issues.

 Generally, a tooth inlay costs around $900, often covered by dental insurance.
 On the other hand, dental onlays are similar in price to inlays.
 However, an onlay is comparatively less expensive than a dental crown.
 In some cases, even dentists suggest getting an onlay done only if your oral health permits.

 How Long Does Dental Onlay Last?

-Usually, dental onlays lasts for over 10-15 years.
+Usually, dental onlays last for over 10-15 years.
 However, they do not last a lifetime and might require replacement.
 But the durability of dental onlays is remarkable and is responsible for giving you the smile of your dreams.

 The Final Verdict